AdobeDocs/experience-manager-65.en/help/sites-developing/troubleshooting-slow-queries.md

 ## Existing Index Tuning {#existing-index-tuning}

 1. If the optimal query resolves to a Property Index, then there is nothing left to do as Property Indexes are minimally tune-able.
-1. Otherise, the query should resolve to a Lucene Property Index.
+1. Otherwise, the query should resolve to a Lucene Property Index.
 If no index can be resolved, jump to Creating a new Index.
 1. As needed, convert the query to XPath or JCR-SQL2.

     * **Query Builder query**